-Best healthy eating plan for weight loss
+What is your best healthy eating plan for weight loss

 Health costs are a real factor of concern in retirement.

 This weight thing has to be controlled.
-It is not a matter of looking better.
+It is not just matter of looking better.
 It is a matter of being healthier in your retirement years.
 Being healthy will help you be happier during retirement.

 Help your retirement funds last longer.